Efficient Estimation of Structural Models via Sieves: Application: Walmart versus Kmart Entry Game

 \section{Application: Walmart versus Kmart Entry Game}

-In this section, we apply our methodology to study an entry game between Walmart and Kmart.
-Specifically, we draw on a dataset published by \citet{jia2008happens} that studies the discount retail industry.
-To illustrate our method, we use a simplified version of the model and only a subset of the collected variables.
-A detailed description of the industry and data can be found in the original paper.
+In this section, we apply our methodology to an entry game between Walmart and Kmart, using a dataset published by \citet{jia2008happens}.
+A detailed description of the industry and data is available in the original paper.